Health Information Technology

 Career Opportunities in Health Information Technology

-As a health information technologist, you can choose from a wide range of career options.
+As a health information technician, you can choose from a wide range of career options.

 Career Opportunities

-There are many career opportunities for students completing their health care administration associate degree program.
-Graduates will:
+There are many career opportunities for students completing their Health Information Technology Associate Degree Program.
+Graduates can seek employment as:

 - Medical Records Technician